elastisys/scale.cloudpool/README.md

 at the specified port.
 For a full list of options run with the `--help` flag.

-The behavior of the cloudpool is controlled through a JSON-formatted configuration document and can either be set at start-up time with the `--config` command-line flag, or over the
+The behavior of the cloudpool is controlled through a JSON-formatted configuration document and can either be set at start-time with the `--config` command-line flag, or over the
 [POST /config](http://cloudpoolrestapi.readthedocs.io/en/latest/api.html#set-configuration)
 REST API method.